Soham1816/AI-Based-Early-Cancer-Detection-System/README.md

 python gui/app.py

 You’ll be prompted to upload an image.
-The model will predict whether the input is benign or malignant.
+The model will predict whether the input is benign or malignant